Forsrobin/Cyber_Light/README.md

 ````
 Mac
 ````
-1: Clone https://hithub.com/forsrobin/cyberlight/somethig to a foler of your choice
+1: Clone https://github.com/forsrobin/cyberlight/something to a folder of your choice

 ````
 Linux
 ````
-1: Clone https://hithub.com/forsrobin/cyberlight/somethig to a foler of your choice
+1: Clone https://github.com/forsrobin/cyberlight/something to a folder of your choice